+Something are just too hard to think about… but sometimes I have to anyway.
 This is a hard thing to talk about.
 So hard in fact that I cried some hard tears just reliving this to write it.
-But I feel as if I am to share this.
+It’s about the day I played a part in the end of a human life… so how could I not cry.

-I can not begin to describe how it feels to know you participated in the complete demise of an innocent human life.
-I can’t even find the words.
+I can not begin to describe how it feels to have participated in the complete demise of an innocent human life.
+I can’t even find the words to share how deeply I regretted what I did, trying to be a good friend.

-As a teenager, I was learning by absorption… from the influences all around me… that supporting another’s choice is one of the most important things a friend can do.
+As a teenager, I was learning from the influences all around me and not listening to God in this regard, even though deep inside I knew it was wrong.
+I had learned that supporting another’s choice is one of the most important things a friend can do.
 I know a lot of people today who have a differing opinion to my own regarding the value of life, but I don’t know anyone else personally who formed that opposing opinion based on the fact that they helped another life be dissolved.
-Maybe you do and that would be an interesting conversation to say the least, but a conversation that must take place for Truth to win.
+Maybe you do and that would be an interesting conversation to say the least, but THAT is a conversation that must take place for Truth to win.
 I’d say they are most likely living with grief beyond anyone else’s comprehension; and the belief they hold just may be what they hide behind to justify what they did over what they are truly wishing they had done instead.
+I, on the other hand, will explain all that I have gone through since that day.

 THE DAY I HELPED END A LIFE

 As I drove her to the appointment (no, her parents did not drive her which I found very strange), I began to think “I would never do what she is doing.
 How could I ever not love a child that had been conceived within me?”
+I had wanted to be a mom as long as I could remember… no career could equal being a mom to me.
 I ignored those thoughts because this was ‘her choice’.
 I had bought into that since women had been oppressed for so long – or so I had been told.

-Our friendship lost its way during high school … maybe it was because she didn’t want a reminder when she saw me because I was there with her through it all.
+Our friendship lost its way not long after.
+Maybe it was because she didn’t want a reminder when she saw me, because I was there with her through it all.
 Maybe it was me who didn’t want the reminder.
 I do very much recall what I went through after that encounter.
 What took less than one hour would haunt me for years to come.

 I felt a deep remorse within my spirit – the innermost being of who I was.
 I was tormented by the thought I helped abruptly stop the life another human being.
-What had I done?
-I had no idea going into it how it would affect my life.
+I had no idea going into it how deeply it would affect my life.
 It was heavy on my heart.
 So very heavy.
 It nearly crushed me emotionally.
+I started questioning everything.

 Who says the man involved has no choice in the matter?